SportBeep.com

 Related news

 Ireland’s Lowry, the 2019 British Open champion, fired a 65 to pull within a stroke of Mitchell, with Austrian Sepp Straka third on 130 and defending champion McIlroy in a fourth-place pack on 133 after a 67.
 “It was pretty good,” Lowry said.
-“Weather has turned a bit nasty, but I thought early on it was actually OK; it was not the worst, there wasn’t that much wind.
-I’m very happy, but it’s pretty miserable out there for the rest of the guys.”
+“Weather has turned a bit nasty but I thought early on it was actually OK; it was not the worst, and there wasn’t that much wind.
+I’m very happy but it’s pretty miserable out there for the rest of the guys.”

 Lowry, a runner-up to McIlroy at Pebble Beach in February, contended at the Masters and feels he has made a breakthrough in his game.
 “There’s a consistency to my whole game that has been very good,” Lowry said.
 “I think I’m just maturing as a golfer, taking the rough with the smooth, the good days taking them well and the bad days working through them.”

 McIlroy made six birdies and three bogeys, twice answering bogeys with birdies on the next hole, to share fourth with South Korean Kim Si-woo and Americans Justin Thomas, Akshay Bhatia, Collin Morikawa, and Patrick Cantlay.
-Second-ranked McIlroy, in his first solo event since winning the Masters to complete the career Grand Slam, is playing his final tuneup for next week’s PGA at Quail Hollow, where he has won four times.
+Second-ranked McIlroy, in his first solo event since winning the Masters to complete the career Grand Slam, is playing his final tune-up for next week’s PGA at Quail Hollow, where he has won four times.

 © 2024 AFP